Ubuntu: I am because we are

 Pan-African Priority

 Africa is our home and primary focus.
-We're Zimbabwe-registered, Africa-committed, and deeply invested in the continent's educational future.
+We're Zimbabwe-registered, Africa-committed.

 Primary Markets: